 Kylie Bergfalk joined the NB Media Co-op editorial board in 2019.
 Kylie is an advocate for women in Fredericton.
 She has been volunteering with Sexual Violence NB (formerly the Fredericton Sexual Assault Centre) since 2017 and is presently employed by Sexual Violence NB as a project coordinator.
 Kylie has contributed to the Letters from New Brunswick’s Futures series and organizes a pop-up bookstore in Fredericton.

 Read some of Kylie’s contributions here.

 Judy Burwell joined the NB Media Co-op board of directors in 2020 and serves as a volunteer, supporting and promoting the NB Media Co-op.
+Judy is also our membership coordinator.
 After a five-year hiatus in Ottawa, Judy is once again back home in Fredericton.
 Judy was an Associate Producer of CBC’s Information Morning Show in Moncton, Public Relations and International Services with the NB Red Cross in Saint John, and Manager of the Morgentaler Clinic in Fredericton until her retirement.

 Read some of Tracy’s contributions here.